-- Now bring your attention to your hands and arms.
+- Or perhaps it's hungry and wanting some food.
+Place your hands on your belly, and notice how your hands go up and down as you breathe in and out.
+Take two deep breaths, feeling your hands move with each breath.
+Now pause, placing your arms back where they were.
+Allow your belly to relax. - Now bring your attention to your hands and arms.
 Notice what they feel like.
-Wiggle your arms and hands and all of your fingers, noticing what they feel like as they move.
+Wiggle your arms, hands, and all of your fingers.
+Notice what they feel like as they move.
 Now pause, allowing your arms and your hands to relax.
 Notice what it feels like for them to be still. - Now bring your attention to your head.
 Notice what it feels like.
 Maybe it feels heavy as it lies on the floor.
 Or perhaps it's busy thinking lots of thoughts.
 Gently nod your head yes.
-Now gently shake your head, no. Wiggle the muscles in your face-your eyebrows, cheeks, nose, ears, and mouth.
+Now gently shake your head no. Wiggle the muscles in your face: eyebrows, cheeks, nose, ears, and mouth.
 Now pause and relax your face and head.
-Notice how your head sinks into the floor when you allow it to relax. - Now bring your attention to your whole body.
+Notice how your head sinks into the floor when you allow it to relax.

+- Now bring your attention to your whole body.
 If any part of your body is still moving, notice it, give it one last wiggle, and do your best to make it very, very still. - Now take a few moments to simply lie quietly, noticing how you feel. - Slowly begin to wiggle your fingers.
 Now gently wiggle your toes.
 Take a deep breath in, and now let it out.
 When you feel ready, open your eyes.
 Slowly sit up. - Take a moment to notice how you feel.